-- Percent of students in the Class of 2022 who are enrolled in at least one "challenge" course for the 2021-2022 school year by June 2021 - Student mastery data (e.g. grades, benchmark assessments) from Health 1, Digital Portfolio and Beginning Spanish Conversation - Percent of juniors and seniors who arrange virtual meetings with college representatives. - Responses from the Post Graduate Survey - Survey data from teachers of new tech tools implemented this year
+- Percent of students in the Class of 2022 who complete at least one "challenge" course for the 2021-2022 school year by June 2022 - Student mastery data (e.g. grades, benchmark assessments) from Health 2 and the Digital Portfolio - Percent of juniors and seniors who attend in-person or virtual meetings with college representatives. - responses from the Post Graduate Survey